[PATCH] CSV parsing speedup

 On large CSV files I observed that these patches resulted in a 20% - 60% reduction of time it takes to parse.
 If this patchset looks good, I would like to experiment with further improvements that take advantage of io_read_limit to always read from IO in large chunks (right now it only does so with CSV files that have no quote characters).

 These patches maintain m17n support and multi-character separator support (and boy, it's tough to make those tests happy :)

-#1 Updated by James Gray over 3 years ago
+#1 Updated by JEG2 (James Gray) about 7 years ago

 However, I'm not sure how I feel about defaulting it to some number.
 That's going to mean that some documents CSV used to correctly parse could now fail.
 While a limit is a good idea in practice, I don't feel comfortable making that choice for the programmer.
 I think you need to opt-in to a sensible limit for your purposes and, until you do, we assume you want the best parsing we can provide.